 - Research things that affect us to create change

 Our Hopes for the Future:

-To reach out to more people with a learning disability to get more members.
+To connect with more people with a learning disability and Autistic people.

-To work with other organisations to make sure the voices of people with learning disabilities are heard.
+To work with other organizations to make sure our voices are heard.

 You can view our Disability Hate Crime video below

 Those are the amazing Staff & Volunteers work at Sheffield voices